LibrariesHacked/green-libraries/README.md

 # Green libraries

-A single page website for public library services who have signed the Green Library Manifesto
+A single page website to display public library services who have signed the Green Library Manifesto

 ## Deployment

 The project is deployed using GitHub pages.
-Github should automatically build and then deploy the site on any changes made to the main branch.
+When any changes are made to the `main` branch Github should automatically build and then deploy the site.

 ## Built With